 Rita's Cat Rescue is a Nebraska licensed animal rescue.
-We are dedicated to giving cats the opportunity to live safe and healthy lives.
-We operate a free roaming facility providing care and a warm loving environment for homeless cats to live out their lives in comfort.
-Currently Rita's Cat Rescue is home to 65 cats.
-In addition, Rita’s Cat Rescue manages four feral cat colonies in downtown Beatrice providing food and health care.
+We are dedicated to giving cats a place to live safe and healthy lives.
+We operate a free-roaming facility providing care and a warm, loving environment for homeless cats to live out their lives in comfort.
+Currently, Rita's Cat Rescue is home to 65 cats.
+In addition, Rita's Cat Rescue manages four feral cat colonies in downtown Beatrice providing food and health care.
 We support trap, neuter, vaccinate, return to eliminate feline overpopulation.

 Veterinarian expenses for the cats make up a large percentage of the budget for operating the Cat Rescue.

 · The normal care for 65 cats is expensive.
 Some of the cats have chronic illnesses that require specialized shots and medication.
 Sometimes special food is needed.
 As they age, many of the cats need dental surgery.
 Revolution offers protection against parasites.
 This treatment costs about $10 per dose and the cats get treatment multiple times a year.

 · Emergency veterinarian visits are costly.
 Occasionally it is necessary for after hours and weekend visits.
 The last cat that had to go in was Gimper.
 He spent the weekend at the emergency clinic.
 The cost was over $1,000.00.